 Now let me talk a bit about the project to rebuild the Tower.
 An architect, Axel Brauer, has been appointed and has been working on some alternative designs.
 The task is not so easy.
 For various reasons it’s not possible to simply rebuild the Tower in its original form.
 The foundations are no longer strong enough to hold a heavy structure, so probably the building will have to be held by a skeleton of vertical steel girders, driven into the ground.
 Then there’s the problem of what material to use for the walls.
-Wooden panels made to look like stone (as shown below right) would not be durable enough, and stone would be prohibitively expensive.
+Wooden panels made to look like stone (as shown below) would not be durable enough, and stone would be prohibitively expensive.

 One suggestion the architect made was to use glass, but that didn’t meet with much enthusiasm, so he came up with another idea, which was to clad the building with sheet metal.
-The building would then look something like the computer simulation shown above left.
+The building would then look something like the computer simulation shown on the left.
 This has the merit that the walls could be decorated with murals, such as alchemical images, evoking the alchemical work that was carried out there.